MetaRPC/CSharpMT5/docs/API_Reference/Overview.md

 ---

-## 🔗 Source of truth

-This reference is derived from your MT5 `.proto` files.
-When proto changes, **Messages/Enums/Streaming** are updated to match field order and enum values exactly.

----

 ## 🚦 Stability notes

 * Optional fields may be **omitted** by the server when not applicable.
 * Enums can gain new values — handle **unknown** values defensively on the client side.
 * Streaming replies typically use `oneof { data = 1, error = 2 }`; surface `error` and transport exceptions to your retry logic.

----

-## 🧭 Quick task → where to go

-* “Place a market order with SL/TP” → **Cookbook → Orders → PlaceMarketOrder.md**
-* “Get quotes for 5 symbols” → **Cookbook → MarketInfo → GetMultipleQuotes.md**
-* “Stream position PnL” → **Cookbook → Streaming → StreamPositionProfits.md**
-* “Reconnect with backoff on errors” → **Cookbook → Reliability → HandleReconnect.md**

-Happy building! ✨